-In the case with any off-the-shelf solution, many people can get access to and study its vulnerabilities.
+In the case of any off-the-shelf solution, many people can get access to and study its vulnerabilities.
 This allows hackers to attack a multitude of systems at once.

-Whereas in the case with a custom solution, it simply isn’t worth investing so much effort into hacking just one ERP system.
+Whereas in the case of a custom solution, it simply isn’t worth investing so much effort into hacking just one ERP system.

 - Faster Learning Curve